VFLins/price_indexr/readme.md

 1. Depending on the user-agent, the results may or not appear for Price_indexr, usually, changing the user-agent on the line 125 of the script will solve the problem.

+# Veja também:

+- [Prind_Monitor:](https://github.com/VFLins/Prind_Monitor) Report generator for price data obtained by this piece of software, only compatible with SQLite databases for now.

 </details>

 <details>